Data Engineer Case Study Interview Questions + Guide in 2024

 Would we update the notification_metrics table in real-time?

-If yes, we could set a webhook to run an update command.
+If yes, we could set up a webhook to run an update command.
 However, we need to verify the performance of an update in the notifications_metrics table versus just an insert into another events-style table.

 Let’s assume for design reasons that we mainly want to do an insert.